Read Text from Images with C# OCR

 using IronOcr;

-input.LoadImageFrames(@"img\Potter.LowQuality.tiff", pageindices);
+input.LoadImageFrames(@"img\Potter.LowQuality.tiff", pageIndices);

-input.Deskew(); // removes rotation and perspective
+input.Deskew(); // This method helps in removing rotation and perspective to improve OCR accuracy

 OcrResult result = ocr.Read(input);